 I started painting because it was what I wanted to see in the world.
-I believe we create the world we want.

-It is hard to overstate the influence that the group of artists known as Abstract Expressionists had on me during my formative years as a painter.
-They certainly were not without shortcomings as individuals, specifically their exclusion of some great woman painters who were eventually recognized as part of the canon, with no thanks to many of them.
-I think the dead horse of the concept of an avant-garde has been whipped enough, too.
-While my motivations and inclinations about painting are much different than they were when I made my first abstract painting in 1992, and the full historical context of their work should never be ignored.
+Related to power- it is hard to overstate the influence that the group of artists known as Abstract Expressionists had on me during my formative years as a painter.
+They were not without shortcomings as individuals though, specifically their exclusion of some great women painters who were eventually recognized as part of the canon, with no thanks to most of their male counterparts.
+While my motivations and inclinations about painting are much different than they were when I made my first abstract painting in 1992, the full historical context of the Abstract Expressionists’ work should never be ignored.

 This period of American painting was/is also a pivotal contribution to the idea of a master narrative in Western painting.
 The irony that the project of Modernism, and the very idea of a master narrative in fact, found it’s illogical conclusion as a result of this project is not lost on me*.
 I feel fairly confident in writing/saying that it’s clear, with the distance of almost a century since the notion of the avant garde was introduced to discourse about the arts, that it is bologna.
 Don’t believe me- then ask yourself why jazz still happens as an art form.
 Though I am not a jazz consumer, at least in any dedicated (again, “serious”) kind of way, jazz shares with abstraction a modality where form and content are the same.
 Music was transformed by all of the same notions as visual art in the last century (Elsworth Kelly is to painting as John Cage is to music, etc.).
 And yet- does anyone ever say “jazz is done?”
 Maybe- I’ll offer that anyone who does is boring and unserious though.
 People keep playing, and I plan to continue “just” painting.